 The Corfu Trail

 From Arkoudillas in the extreme south of the island, the trail leads to Cape Agia Ekaterini, the northernmost point of Corfu.
 Along the way, the hiker discovers the magnificent sandy beaches in the west of the island, crosses the olive groves and fern forests inland for a detour to the east coast and then returns to the dune landscapes on the west coast.
-Finally, it crosses the karst plateau and the wild, lonely gorges of the mountain landscape in the north before finally reaching the destination, the wild coast in the north of the island.
+Finally, it crosses the karst plateau and the wild, lonely gorges of the mountain landscape in the north before finally reaching its destination, the wild coast in the north of the island.

 Small yellow signs and markers marked with CT lead hikers through rural areas, extensive fern forests, picturesque little villages, monasteries and to some of the island's most beautiful viewpoints.